Hurricane Isaiah is heading towards Florida: why it is dangerous

 From Friday night, July 31 to Monday, August 3, rain is expected on the southern and eastern coasts of Florida, according to NHC, with rainfall ranging from 5 to 10 cm, with an average of 12 cm.

 Most of the Bahamas can be hit by a hurricane on Friday morning, July 31st.

-Hurricane Alerts have been issued for a portion of Florida's Atlantic Coast, from north of Deerfield Beach to the Volusia-Brevard County line, an area that includes Boca Raton, West Palm Beach, Melbourne and the Space Coast.
+Hurricane Alerts were issued for a portion of Florida's Atlantic coast, from north of Deerfield Beach to the Volusia-Brevard County line, an area that includes Boca Raton, West Palm Beach, Melbourne and the Space Coast.

 The area north of Ocean Reef to Sebastian Bay, including Miami, is also at risk.